hermeznetwork/docs/docs/developers/hermez-wallet.md

 ![](wallet/hw-deposit-form.png)

-In case of a `Transfer`, there will also be a **receiver** input.
+In the case of a `Transfer`, there will also be a **receiver** input.
 This input also supports scanning a QR code or pasting the Receiver's address directly.

 ![](wallet/hw-tx-form.png)